Cohesity

-Cohesity is an American privately held information technology company headquartered in San Jose, California with offices in India and Ireland.
+Cohesity, Inc. is an American privately held information technology company headquartered in San Jose, California with offices in India and Ireland.
 The company develops software that allows IT professionals to backup, manage and gain insights from their data across multiple systems or cloud providers.
 Their products also include anti-ransomware features, Disaster Recovery-as-a-Service, and SaaS management.

 History

 Cohesity was founded in June 2013 by Mohit Aron.
 Aron previously co-founded storage company Nutanix.
 While still in stealth mode, it closed a Series A funding round of $15M.

 The company launched publicly in June 2015, introducing a platform designed to consolidate and manage secondary data.
 In October, Cohesity announced the public launch of its data management products, DataPlatform and DataProtect.
 As part of coming out of stealth mode, the company announced a Series B funding round of $55M, bringing its total at that point to $70M.

 In February 2016, the company announced the second generation of DataPlatform and DataProtect.
 In June, the company launched its 3.0 products, expanding data protection to physical servers.
 Also by June, the company had raised $70 million in venture funding in two rounds with Google Ventures, Qualcomm Ventures, and Sequoia Capital.

 On April 4, 2017, Cohesity announced a $90 million Series C funding round, led by GV, the venture capital arm of Google parent Alphabet Inc., and Sequoia Capital.
 In November 2017, Cohesity had 300 employees.

 On June 11, 2018, the company announced a Series D funding round of $250 million led by SoftBank Vision Fund.
 In August, the company introduced a SaaS-based management console called Helios.

 In February 2019, Cohesity launched their online MarketPlace to sell applications that run on its DataPlatform.
 In May, the company made its first acquisition by buying Imanis Data, a provider of NoSQL data protection software.
 In July, the company announced it would be recognizing revenue predominantly from software, transitioning away from recognizing hardware revenue from the sale of backup appliances.

 In 2020, Cohesity raised $250 million in an E-round of funding.
 By December 2021, the company had raised a total of $660 million.

 Cohesity filed for an IPO in December 2021.

 In April 2022, Cohesity partnered with Rackspace Technology.
 Using Cohesity DataProtect as its foundation, Rackspace Technology is a multi-cloud managed backup and recovery software.

 In August 2022, the company announced that Sanjay Poonen would replace Mohit Aron as CEO and President of Cohesity.

+In December 2024, Cohesity completed its acquisition of data management company Veritas Technologies from The Carlyle Group for $3 billion.